IIIT-Delhi/hacktogethers/README.md

 # HackTogether(s)

-HackTogethers are get-togethers where we propose new problems that the Byld community is collectively interested in, work on solutions, work on existing projects, and most imporatantly -- document and commit all the work done so that someone can build atop it.
+HackTogethers are get-togethers where we propose new problems that the Byld community is collectively interested in, work on solutions, work on existing projects, and most importantly -- document and commit all the work done so that someone can build atop it.

 Ideas which fall under the scope of hacktogethers include institute portals; utilities that are useful for academics, campus life, or Byld activities and sessions.